West Africa

 Historically, West Africa was home to several powerful states and empires that controlled regional trade routes, including the Mali and Gao Empires.
-Positioned at a crossroads of trade between North Africa and sub-Saharan Africa, the region supplied goods such as gold, ivory, and advanced iron-working.
+Positioned at a crossroads of trade between North Africa and South Sahel Africa, the region supplied goods such as gold, ivory, and advanced iron-working.
 During European exploration, local economies were incorporated into the Atlantic slave trade, which expanded existing systems of slavery.
-Even after the end of the slave trade in the early 19th century, colonial powers — especially France and Britain — continued to exploit the region through colonial relationships.
+Even after the end of the slave trade in the early 19th century, colonial powers – especially France and Britain — continued to exploit the region through colonial relationships.
 For example, they continued exporting extractive goods like cocoa, coffee, tropical timber, and mineral resources.
-Since gaining independence, several West African nations, such as the Ivory Coast, Ghana, Nigeria and Senegal — have taken active roles in regional and global economies.
+Since gaining independence, several West African nations, such as the Ivory Coast, Ghana, Nigeria and Senegal – have taken active roles in regional and global economies.
+Nigeria, with a population of more than 242 million, is the most populous country in Africa, and the world's sixth-most populous country, and its economy is the largest in the region and one of the largest in Africa along with Egypt and South Africa.
+By contrast, other countries in the area, such as Niger and Mali, have among the lowest human development index in the world.

 West Africa has a rich ecology, with significant biodiversity across various regions.
-Its climate is shaped by the dry Sahara to the north and east — producing the Harmattan winds — and by the Atlantic Ocean to the south and west, which brings seasonal monsoons.
-This climatic mix creates a range of biomes, from tropical forests to drylands, supporting species such as pangolins, rhinoceroses, and elephants.
+Its climate is shaped by the dry Sahara to the north and east – producing the Harmattan winds — and by the Atlantic Ocean to the south and west, which brings seasonal monsoons.
+This climatic mix creates a range of biomes, from tropical forests to drylands, supporting species such as pangolin, rhinoceros, and elephant.
+Several countries in West Africa are crossed by the Sahel, a transition zone between the more humid Sudanian savannas to its south and the drier Sahara to the north.
 However, West Africa's environment faces major threats due to deforestation, biodiversity loss, overfishing, pollution from mining, plastics, and climate change.